Omkar-Ranadive/omkar-ranadive.github.io/_pages/about.md

 **Deep Learning Intern, K.J Somaiya College of Engineering**
 #### January 2018 to April 2018
 -----
+**Advisor:** [Prof. Grishma Sharma](https://kjsce.somaiya.edu/en/view-member/160102?type=faculty){:target="_blank"} <br>
-I worked under Prof. Grishma Sharma and we researched different methodologies of k-shot learning for facial recognition system.
+Researched different methodologies of k-shot learning for facial recognition system.
 We developed a facial recognition system which can be trained on a small number of samples (k samples) to perform fast and accurate recognition of faces.
 The link to the paper can be found [here.](https://www.ijcaonline.org/archives/volume181/number18/29966-2018917871){:target="_blank"}

 -----
 <img align="left" height="100" width="100" src="../images/logos/accelo.jpg" style="padding-right:15px">